 Treatments Given by Self-Injection

 The first three long-term treatments for multiple sclerosis (MS) became available in the early to mid 1990s and were dubbed the “A-B-C” drugs because of their brand names: Avonex®, Betaseron®, and Copaxone®.
 These are interferon beta-1a, interferon beta-1b, and glatiramer acetate, respectively.
-Another interferon, Rebif® (interferon beta-1a), was added to the list of approved treatments in 2002.
-This is the same drug as Avonex, but is injected differently and in more frequent and higher doses.
+In 2002, the United States Food and Drug Administration (FDA) approved another interferon, Rebif® (interferon beta-1a), for the long-term treatments of MS. This is the same drug as Avonex, but is injected differently and in more frequent and higher doses.
 In 2009, Extavia® (interferon beta-1b) was also approved.
 This is the same medicinal product as Betaseron and is given in the same doses, but is marketed under a different brand name and by a different pharmaceutical company.

 In 2014, Plegridy® (peginterferon beta-1a) became the 11th DMT approved for the long-term treatment of relapsing forms of multiple sclerosis (MS) – and the fifth interferon medication approved for MS. Plegridy is a pegylated version of interferon beta-1a.
 Pegylation is a chemical modification of a molecule (in this case the interferon beta-1a molecule) that extends its half-life, which refers to how long a drug stays active in the body before it is metabolized or eliminated.

-All seven of these disease-modifying therapies (DMTs) are approved by the Food and Drug Administration (FDA) for treating either relapsing-remitting MS (RRMS) or all relapsing forms of MS. Some of these DMTs have also been approved for “clinically isolated syndrome” (CIS), which refers to the initial symptom a patient reports prior to a diagnosis of MS.
+All eight of these self-injected disease-modifying therapies (DMTs) listed above are approved by the FDA for treating either relapsing-remitting MS (RRMS) or all relapsing forms of MS. Some of these DMTs have also been approved for “clinically isolated syndrome” (CIS), which refers to the initial symptom a patient reports prior to a diagnosis of MS.

 Each of these treatments is administered by self injection at one’s home, with the frequency of injections ranging from once daily to once every two weeks, depending on the drug prescribed.
 These therapies have been used for several years and research shows that many people are doing well on these medications for extended periods of time (some for more than 20 years).
 Most side effects (such as flu-like symptoms and injection-site reactions) are manageable through various strategies and over-the-counter medications.
 Blood tests may be given periodically to monitor various items, such as liver enzymes, the number of red blood cells and white blood cells, and the possible development of neutralizing antibodies* (please see note below).